roboticlabs/roboticlabs.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Leading technology team based in Auckland and expert in developing world class industrial robot solutions, robot products and IoT applications.
+We are a leading technology team based in Auckland and expert in developing world class industrial robot solutions, robot products and IoT applications.
 You can find more about us on our [Youtube](https://www.youtube.com/@RobotLabs).
 We mainly focus on industrial robot, robotics research, IoT, ROS and embedded system development.

 We believe everyone can make their dream robot.
 There are carefully selected hardware for robot & IoT developers and enthusiasts in our store.
-[Product page](/rbtlabs/publications/).
+[Product page](/publications/).

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.